AmpereComputing/Jetson-on-Ampere/README.md

 ![Ampere Computing](https://avatars2.githubusercontent.com/u/34519842?s=400&u=1d29afaac44f477cbb0226139ec83f73faefe154&v=4)

 # Jetson Development with Ampere

 ## Purpose of this project:
 1. Demonstrate that Ampere systems provide fast compilation, and can natively compile Jetson applications.
 We use OpenCV as an example to demonstrate this.

-2. Ampere Altra Developer Platform[^1] is advantageous to developing application for ARM-based devices.
+2. [Ampere Altra Developer Platform](https://www.ipi.wiki/products/ampere-altra-developer-platform) is advantageous to developing application for ARM-based devices.
 You can develop application on Ampere Developer Platform and directly deploy to devices like Jetson.

+Note: This is part of Ampere's [Arm Native Solutions](https://amperecomputing.com/solutions/arm-native) including cloud gaming, cloud phone, [Windows 11 on Ampere](https://github.com/AmpereComputing/Windows-11-On-Ampere), and [edge solutions](https://amperecomputing.com/home/edge).

 ## Benefit of using Ampere:
 The benefit of using Ampere as the developer platform is the extra CPU cores and its great energy efficiency.
 With 64 ARM cores in total (as compared to Jetson's 12 cores), compilation time can be speed up by more than 1.6X.
 Please refer to this tuning guide that details the performance benefits, link: